Car platform: Characteristics of a joint platform

+Platform sharing facilitates the efficient production and development of vehicles by leveraging common components across different models, thereby reducing costs and enhancing operational efficiency.

 Platform sharing among brands

 One of the first car companies to use this product development approach was General Motors in 1908.
 General Motors used a single chassis for certain class of model across most of its brands like Chevrolet, Buick, Pontiac and Oldsmobile.
 Later, Chrysler Corporation would do the same for Plymouth, DeSoto and Dodge cars.
 Ford followed the same principle for Ford and Mercury in US markets.

 The chassis unit was common with many shared mechanical components while the exterior styling and interior trims were designed according to its individual brand and category.

 Multiple body variants

-In recent years for monocoque chassis, platform-sharing combined with advanced and flexible-manufacturing technology enable automakers to sharply reduce product development and changeover times, while modular design and assembly allow building a greater variety of vehicles from one basic set of engineered components.
+In recent years for monocoque chassis, platform-sharing combined with advanced and flexible-manufacturing technology enabled automakers to sharply reduce product development and changeover times, while modular design and assembly allow building a greater variety of vehicles from one basic set of engineered components.
 Pictured below is the Nissan MS platform, where designs including 5-door hatchback, sedan, compact SUV and minivan were built on a common floor panel and many shared functional assemblies such as engine, transmission and chassis components.

 Many vendors refer to this as product or vehicle architecture.
 The concept of product architecture is the scheme by which the function of a product is allocated to physical components.

 The use of a platform strategy provides several benefits: